erounsavall/getdata-030/README.md

   Creates large data set with 679734 observations of 4 variables.
   * ddply to summarize by subject, activity name and measurement.
 11880 observations of 4 variables.

 Why this is tidy: Single row for each observation, each variable in a column.
 We were asked to summarize 'the mean of each measurement'.
 Therefore, I have assumed that 'measurement' is a variable with 66 levels (tBodyAcc-mean()-X, etc), each of which is in its own row.
+(The codebook definition of measurement goes into more detail about why I chose those 66 levels and not the angle() variables.)

 ```
  subject1, activity1, measurement 1 name, value